-APA supports the protection of important agricultural land.
 Underground pipelines and associated above-ground infrastructure can be safely located and maintained in such areas without affecting the productivity of this land.
 Policy relating to important agricultural land should recognise that critical linear infrastructure, including HPGTP's amongst others, may need to traverse such areas from time to time for reasons of cost and efficiency and can do so without significant impact.

-It is recommended that an additional action 1.7 be introduced as follows:
+It is recommended that action 1.3.1 include an additional dot point as follows: